Constrained Shortest-Path Reformulations via Decision Diagrams for Structured Two-stage Optimization Problems: Introduction

 Given a graph $G$ equipped with arc lengths, the constrained shortest-path problem (CSP) asks for the shortest path between two vertices of $G$ that satisfies one or more side constraints, such as general arc-based budget restrictions or limits on the number of nodes traversed.
 CSPs are fundamental models in the operations literature, with direct applications both in practical transportation problems \citep{festa2015constrained}, as well as in a large array of solution methodologies for routing and multiobjective optimization \citep{Irnich2005}.
 Due to its importance, the study of scalable algorithms for CSPs and related problems is an active and large area of research (e.g., \citealt{cabrera2020}, \citealt{vera2021computing}, \citealt{kergosien2022efficient}).

-In this paper, we expand upon this concept and propose the use of CSPs as a modeling construct for more general classes of optimization problems.
-Our approach consists of reformulating either a relaxation or a projection of the problem in an extended compact network space, where paths of the network have a one-to-one relationship to potential feasible solutions of the system.
-Solving such a relaxation or projection then reduces to finding a constrained shortest path, where side constraints incorporate information of the missing constraints or variables of the original problem.
-In particular, we exploit network reformulations based on decision diagrams \citep{bergman2016}, which are compressed networks obtained from the state-transition graph of recursive models.
+In this paper, we expand upon this concept and propose using CSPs as a modelling construct for structured classes of optimization problems.
+Our approach consists of excluding either challenging constraints or variables of the original model, and reformulating the simplified system as a shortest-path problem in an extended network space, where paths have a one-to-one mapping with potential solutions.
+Solving the original problem then reduces to finding a \textit{constrained} shortest path, where side constraints incorporate information of the missing constraints or variables that were originally excluded.
+In particular, we exploit network reformulations based on decision diagrams \citep{bergman2016}, extracted from the state-transition graph of recursive models for combinatorial optimization problems.

-The distinct attribute of this approach is that one can leverage network structure to derive new reformulations and more efficient algorithm classes, which provide a novel ``combinatorial'' perspective to such problems when the framework is applicable.
-More precisely, we exploit the dual description of a constrained shortest-path problem as either a network-flow model (i.e., its \textit{polyhedral} perspective), or as a label-setting search (i.e., its \textit{dynamic programming} perspective), applying each based on the setting at hand and the information captured by the side constraints.
+The distinct attribute of this methodology is that one can leverage the underlying network to derive new reformulations and more efficient algorithms.
+More precisely, we exploit the dual description of a constrained shortest-path problem as either a network-flow model (i.e., its \textit{polyhedral} perspective), or as a label-setting search (i.e., its \textit{dynamic programming} perspective), applying each based on the complexity of formulating the side constraints within the decision diagram.

-Specifically, in this work we focus and illustrate the modeling construct on two classes of optimization problems.
-The first refer to binary bilevel programs of the form
+In particular, we develop this approach on two classes of challenging discrete optimization problems.
+The first refers to binary two-stage programs of the form

 where variables $x^F$ and $x^L$ formulate a leader's and a follower's decisions, respectively.
 The model above is prevalent in network interdiction problems \citep{MortonEtal07, cappanera2011, hemmati2014, lozano2017b}, minimum edge and vertex blocker problems \citep{bazgan2011, Mahdavi2014}, and other classes of adversarial settings \citep{costa2011, Caprara2016, zare2018}.
-However, its challenge stems from the possibly difficult combinatorial structure associated with the follower's variables, often preventing direct extensions of duality-based solution methodologies from continuous bilevel programs.
+Note that the above is not a zero-sum game since the leader and follower objectives are not necessarily opposite, resulting in a more general class of problems than traditional network interdiction.
+Our challenge stems from the combinatorial structure associated with the follower's variables, often preventing direct extensions of duality-based solution methodologies from continuous two-stage settings.